AaronMoseley/SkelPy/README.md

 This includes any metadata calculated about the image for each pipeline and the vectorized versions of the skeletons, represented as points (tuples of XY coordinates in the range 0-1), lines (lists of indices into the list of points), and connected clusters of lines (lists of indices into the list of lines).
 SkelPy also generates a set of CSV files representing the same information for each input image.
 These are placed in a separate directory for each input file.
 The CSV files are never referenced in the program and are provided to the user for convenience.

-Below is the directory tree of example input and output files.
+Below is the directory tree of example input and output files for a single input image.
 This example uses the two default skeletonizations pipelines that are included in SkelPy: Sclerotia Primordia and Fungal Network.

 ├───Images

 │       ExampleImage_01.tif

-│       ExampleImage_02.tif

-│       ExampleImage_03.tif

 │